ibm-cloud-docs/EventStreams/schema_registry.md

 ## Accessing the schema registry
 {: #accessing_schema_registry}

-To access the schema registry, you need the URL of the schema registry as well as a set of credentials that can be used to authenticate with the registry.
+To access the schema registry, you need the URL of the schema registry, as well as a set of credentials that can be used to authenticate with the registry.
 Both of these pieces of information can be found by inspecting the service credentials of your service.
-To view these in the UI, click on your service instance, select “service credentials” in the left-hand navigation pane, then click on the “view credentials” link located next to one of the service credentials listed in the table:
+To view these in the UI, click on your service instance, select **Service Credentials** in the left-hand navigation pane, then click on the **View Credentials** link located next to one of the service credentials listed in the table:

 ![Service credentials diagram.](schema_registry8.png "Diagram showing a representation of the required credential fields for accessing {{site.data.keyword.messagehub}} Schema Registry"){: caption="Kafka credentials block" caption-side="bottom"}